skycubed/kustomize-file-merge-transformer/README.md

 make example-transform
 ```

-This will disable the plugin and output what native Kustomize generates; a ConfigMap that combines multiple,
+This will disable the plugin and output what native kustomize generates; a ConfigMap that combines multiple separate
-separate files:
+files and variables:

 ```
 apiVersion: v1
 data:
+  BAR: hello
+  FOO: test
   alpha-a.properties: a.props=3
   alpha-b.properties: b.props=4
   alpha.properties: |-